Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 When a soap is exempt from the definition of a cosmetic, then it is not regulated by the FDA; it is regulated by the Federal Trade Commission (FTC) for labeling and advertising, and by the Consumer Product Safety Commission (FTC) for safety.
 The FDA doesn’t have jurisdiction over non-cosmetic soap, so their regulations about what has to be included in an ingredient declaration don’t apply to soap when it’s not a cosmetic.
 The FTC doesn’t say anything about if or how an ingredient declaration has to be done.

-That’s where answering the question, “If you list one ingredient, do you have to list them all?” get’s tricky.
-If it’s soap, there aren’t any regulations that say that if you list one ingredient you have to list them all — so technically, the answer is no.
+That’s where answering the question, “If you list one ingredient, do you have to list them all?” gets tricky.
+If it’s soap you are talking about, there aren’t any regulations which say that if you list one ingredient you have to list them all.
+So technically, the answer is no.

 So what’s to stop someone from, for example, listing just “olive oil” in the ingredient list for their soap?